Sheriff-Jimoh/tourist-centres-in-nigeria/README.md

 </p>

-For more information email me at [Jimoh Sheriff Oluwagbenga](sherobranding@gmail.com).
+For more information email me at sherobranding@gmail.com.